 Students will learn to safely use tools, handle materials such as oils and fuels, and follow workshop safety protocols while working on small engine projects.
-The course will cover engine assembly, maintenance, and troubleshooting, with opportunities for welding and mechanical repairs.
-Students will have a greater focus on the basics of electrical systems, fuel systems and power transmission gearbox, which are crucial for engine operation.
+The course will cover engine assembly, maintenance, and troubleshooting, with opportunities for mechanical repairs.
+Students will also be introduced to the basics of electrical systems, which are crucial for engine operation.

-By the end of the course, students will have developed a strong foundation in mechanical systems and practical skills, preparing them for future pathways in design
+By the end of the course, students will have developed a strong foundation in mechanical systems and practical skills, preparing them for future pathways in design and technology.